tooxie/dnstls/README.md

 Also:

 * Write more tests
+    * Due to lack of time I was not able to test as much as I'd have liked
 * Support IPv6
 * Allow log levels to be strings instead of ints, e.g. _debug_ or _error_
 * Add a healthcheck endpoint that verifies the availability of the external DNS